kinngh/shopify-nextjs-prisma-app/README.md

 The Shopify CLI generates an amazing starter app, but I wanted a quick-start app that had:

 - MongoDB based sessions/persistence.
-- inApp Subscriptions setup and ready to go.
+- Recurring Subscriptions setup and ready to go.
 - Local Tunnel instead of Ngrok to avoid use of commercial software.
 - Misc boilerplate code and templates to quickly setup inApp subscriptions, routes, webhooks and more.

 ## Notes

+### Temp

+- I'm still working on a reliable way to build return url for creating app susbcription.
+If you are aware of an option that directly calls via APIs and not cookies/local storage, please open a pull request.

 ### Setup